mvdevs/jk2mv/README.md

 - Supports 1.02, 1.03 & 1.04 in a single executable
 - Supports most mods made for JK2 (maps, skins, (code)mods etc.)
 - Fast ingame HTTP-Downloads with a dialogue asking you for permission before downloading files to your computer
-- Multiplatform: Windows, Linux, MacOSX
+- Multiplatform: Windows, Linux, MacOSX, FreeBSD
 - Multiarchitecture: 32 and 64 bit support on all platforms
 - Dynamic glow: Better looking lightsabers with the dynamic glow feature from JKA
 - EAX/OpenAL sound fixed